 The recipe is for a household cleaner that will also repel insects and pests.
 You are essentially making your own orange oil cleaning product.
 A gallon will cost you about $3.50 for the white vinegar.
 You can use any leftover citrus or a mix of grapefruit, orange, lemon or lime.
 The beauty of this is the total utilization of the fruit without waste.

 The fruit can be dried leftover rind or pulp and rind left after juicing.
-Either way you will create a luxurious product.
+The peeled rind alone will dry much more quickly but, either way you will create a luxurious product.

 After fruit is allowed to mingle with the vinegar the scent of vinegar dissipates and creates a spray cleaner that is absolutely non-toxic and can be used anywhere.
 Not only are you inviting a huge cost savings, but your are reducing your overall toxicity tremendously and have eliminated chemical scents that cause lung damage and allergies.